Sameer0322/PeachyPanda/README.md

 # PeachyPanda
-## Link to my website- https://sameer0322.github.io/PeachyPanda/
+## Link to the frontend - https://sameer0322.github.io/PeachyPanda/